typelevel/cats/docs/src/main/tut/typeclasses/alternative.md

 * Right Distributivity: Applying the combination of two functions must be the combination of their applications.
   * `(ff <+> fg) ap fa = (ff ap fa) <+> (fg ap fa)` where `ff: F[A => B]`, `fg: F[A => B]`, and `fa: F[A]`.

-Morally, these laws guarantee the compatibility of the otherwise possibly independent `Applicative` and `MonoidK` structures.
+These laws guarantee the compatibility of the otherwise possibly independent `Applicative` and `MonoidK` structures.

 ## Vector as an Alternative